MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-volume-forecasting.md

 #### Filter data by drilling up or down

-You can drill into the report data table by using the up or down arrows at the top-right side of the number grid, to display data by day, week, month, or year for **Daily**, and by minute, hour, day, week, month, or year for **Intraday**.
+You can drill into the report data table by using the up or down arrows at the top-right side of the number grid to display data by day, week, month, or year for **Daily**, and by minute, hour, day, week, month, or year for **Intraday**.

 :::image type="content" source="media/volume-forecasting-drill-month.png" alt-text="View of the Forecast report data filters.":::

-You can drill down the hierarchy by clicking the drill down hierarchy button.
-Each time you click on the button, the data will drill down one level in the hierarchy.
-To drill up to the previous level, click on the drill up button.
+You can drill down the hierarchy by selecting the drill down hierarchy button.
+Each time you select the drill down button, the data will drill down one level in the hierarchy.
+To drill up to the previous level, select the drill up button.

 #### Select rollup mode (Agents for conversations report only)

-The Agents for conversations report allows you to select the rollup method, that will be used in the number grid.
-The selected method is used to rollup data at higher levels in the date and time hierarchy.
+The Agents for conversations report allows you to select the rollup method that will be used in the number grid.
+The selected method is used to roll up data at higher levels in the date and time hierarchy.
 The following rollup methods are available:

-- **Average** - This method averages the available data at a level in the date and time hierarchy to rollup to the next higher level in the hierarchy.
+- **Average**: This method averages the available data at a level in the date and time hierarchy to roll up to the next higher level in the hierarchy.

-- **Maximum** - This method picks the maximum from the available data at a level in the date and time hierarchy to rollup to the next higher level in the hierarchy. *This is the default rollup selected when you access the report for the first time*.
+- **Maximum**: This method picks the maximum from the available data at a level in the date and time hierarchy to roll up to the next higher level in the hierarchy. *This is the default rollup that's selected when you access the report for the first time*.

-- **Minimum** - This method picks the minimum from the available data at a level in the date and time hierarchy to rollup to the next higher level in the hierarchy.
+- **Minimum**: This method picks the minimum from the available data at a level in the date and time hierarchy to roll up to the next higher level in the hierarchy.

-- **Sum** - This method sums the available data at a level in the date and time hierarchy to rollup to the next higher level in the hierarchy.
+- **Sum**: This method sums the available data at a level in the date and time hierarchy to roll up to the next higher level in the hierarchy.

 > [!NOTE]
-> Average, Maximum and Minimum rollup methods in All up view works differently than regular rollup using the same methods.
-In regular rollup, the rollup method is applied to the aggregate data across channels and queues.
-However, in Agents for conversations report, the data at a particular level in the date and time hierarchy, is the sum of the applied rollup method to the data for each unique channel and queue combination, at the immediate lower level in the hierarchy.
+> **Average**, **Maximum**, and **Minimum** rollup methods in the **All up** view work differently than the regular rollup using the same methods.
+In the regular rollup, the rollup method is applied to the aggregate data across channels and queues.
+However, in the **Agents for conversations** report, the data at a particular level in the date and time hierarchy is the sum of the applied rollup method to the data for each unique channel and queue combination at the immediate lower level in the hierarchy.
 >
-> For example, the data at the **Month** level, will be calculated by summing up the selected rollup method to the data at the **Week** level, for each unique combination of channel and queue.
+> For example, the data at the **Month** level will be calculated by summing up the selected rollup method to the data at the **Week** level for each unique combination of channel and queue.
 >

 ### Export data